Lucassfers/Lucassfers/README.md

 👋Hello World!
-I'm Lucas Fers
+I'm Lucas Fernandes da Silva
 ---
 I'm a FullStack Developer, focusing on React on the front end and Node.js/Express on the back end.
 I'm currently studying Systems Analysis and Development at UniSenac Pelotas.